open/close all folders

 - Took a Level in Jerkass: Present!Rogue is the Token Good Teammate of Sabertooth who reacts to the nature of his teammates with distaste.
 Future!Rogue has no trouble murdering Lucy and enslaving the human race, knowing it will likely make them extinct.

 - Walking Spoiler: The true Arc Villain of the Grand Magic Games arc, The Man Behind the Man for the Eclipse Project, and the Evil Counterpart of Rogue Cheney.

 - Well-Intentioned Extremist: Subverted; Natsu notices he's too evil to have intentions as good as saving the future, and he's right.

 - White Hair, Black Heart: Partial example.

 - Yin-Yang Bomb: White-Shadow Dragon Mode.
 Yes, he gained it from the Sting of his timeline.

 The four strongest members of the Ten Wizard Saints, the Four Gods are considered the most powerful mages on the continent and practically above humans in terms of strength.
 As such, they are also considered the last line of defense of Ishgar in event of invasion from outside sources.

-Voiced by: Tesshō Genda (JP, older), Hiroshi Shirokuma (JP, younger)
+Voiced by: Tessho Genda (JP, older), Hiroshi Shirokuma (JP, younger), Cris George (EN)

 - Astonishingly Appropriate Appearance: His hairstyle, the shape of his face, and the wrinkles he's gained from age make him look much like a deciduous tree.
 Considering his magic it's pretty damn fitting.